PayGreen/paygreen-node/documentation/docs/start-sdk.md

 const sdk = new Sdk();
 ```

-Here, you have your first instance of the Sdk.
+Here, you have your first instance of the SDK.
 Now to access to API PayGreen, it needs to be configured with your account informations.

 - Accounts are created by PayGreen only.
 To create an account, please email us at tech@paygreen.fr to obtain your ids.
 You will be provided with a shop id and a private key.